daviddetorres/hipster-metrics-with-prometheus/README.md

 avg (100 * (1 - rate(node_cpu_seconds_total{mode = 'idle'}[5m])))
 ```

-As we can see in these examples, promQL is a powerful way to explore the data and look wor information filtering by labels, combining the metrics values and introducing formulas and making statistical operations.
+As we can see in these examples, promQL is a powerful way to explore the data and look for information filtering by labels, combining the metrics values and introducing formulas and making statistical operations.

 There are other metrics that can give us information about the performance of the node:
 * node_network_receive_bytes_total and node_network_transmit_bytes_total: For the throughput of the connection
 * node_network_receive_errs_total and node_network_transmit_errs_total: For networking errors

 But also, there are other exporters that can help to detect and identify problems not only in the host machine, but in the cluster.
 We can find some interesting metrics, like 'kube_pod_container_status_restarts_total'.
-This metric gives information of the number of restarts that has suffered a pod, that can be caused by internal malfunction of the container, making it unhealthy or problems in the quotas that makes Kubernetes to kill pods.
+This metric gives information of the number of restarts that a pod has suffered.
+This can be caused by an internal malfunction of the container making it unhealthy, or problems in the quotas that make Kubernetes kill pods.

 # Visualizing the data
-It seems that with these metrics being gathered we have an amazing way to select a specific metric, visualize what is happening, and make the forensics if something bad happens.
+It seems that gathering all these data we have an amazing way to select a specific metric, visualize what is happening, and make the forensics if something bad ever happens.
 But Sam is still not calmed.
-She knows that at 00:01 she will not be able to sleep and she will be in the screen selecting one metric after another just to check that everything goes as expected.
-Still not so useful when you want to know just with a quick look if something is wrong.
+She knows that at 00:01 she will not be able to sleep and she will be in the screen selecting one metric after another and making promQL queries just to check that everything goes as expected.
+It is still not so convincing when you want to know just with a quick look if something goes wrong.

 Here is when Grafana comes in the rescue.
 This close friend of Prometheus provide us with ready-to-use dashboards that Sam can check from the tablet or even by her phone.
 Also, creating new panels with our own custom metrics graphs and gauges is as easy as creating a promQL sentence and add it to the panel.